The Graduate Passport

 - There is no limit to how many points you can accumulate.

 Collecting points is easy; you just need to provide sufficient evidence to support each activity you complete.
-Please view the PowerPoint presentation "Graduate Passport - Clarifying the Points Based System" for further information on how the points work.
+Please view the PowerPoint presentation "Graduate Passport - Clarifying the Points Based System" or read the "Graduate Passport Points Explained" document for further information on how the points work.

 Note: No points will be awarded for activities which are undertaken as part of a course as these will be accredited and recognised in the degree award or Diploma Supplement with CATS/ECTS points.